DUNE-DAQ/daq-conf/docs/ConfigPlotting.md

 ### A Module Level Trigger application

-This MLT application plot is taken from the `local-1x1-config` in the daqsystemtest repo.
-Notice that, the `DataSubscriberModule` instance would receive, among other `tcs_.*` messages received over the network, `tcs_random-tc-generator` messages sent by the `RandomTCMakerModule` instance in the same application:
+This MLT application plot is taken from the `local-1x1-config` in the daqsystemtest repo (as of Nov-6-2024).
+Notice that the `DataSubscriberModule` instance would receive, among other `tcs_.*` messages received over the network, `tcs_random-tc-generator` messages sent by the `RandomTCMakerModule` instance in the same application:

 ![image](create_config_plot/mlt_plot.png)